Crane & Outrigger Pad Safety: Use & Handling Guidelines

 Managing Deflection

-If excessive deflection is occurring due to ground displacement, the ground is not suitable to provide the load bearing capacity that is needed to support the load.
-Excessive deflection limits proper load distribution, and can cause damage to outrigger pads or crane mats over time.
-The below methods can be used to improve both the set-up and ground conditions to reduce deflection.
+If excessive deflection is occurring due to ground displacement, the ground is not suitable to provide the load-bearing capacity needed to support the load.
+Excessive deflection limits proper load distribution and can cause damage to outrigger pads or crane mats over time.
+The below methods can be used to improve both the setup and ground conditions to reduce deflection.

 Inspection